 - Children of all abilities and backgrounds achieve well in Science, reflected in outstanding progress that reveals a clear learning journey.
 Children talk enthusiastically about their learning in Science and are eager to further their learning in the next stages of their education.

 - There is a proven track record of outstanding outcomes as shown in pupils’ scientific ability, their books and their enjoyment of the subject.
-These indicators reflect the impact of deep learning.
+These indicators reflect the impact of deep learning and direct knowledge.

 - Clear outcomes focus and guide Science development plans and drive improvement.